nmdarksky/nmdarksky.github.io/outreach/education.md

 #### Goals

-Develop, distribute, and present educational materials related to dark skies
+- Develop, distribute, and present educational materials related to dark skies

-Tabling events
+- Staff tabling events to provide information on dark skies

-Presentations
+- Make presentations on dark skies and supply material for others to do the same

-Press
+- Press: provide information for articles related to dark skies.
+Compose and submit op-eds, letters to the editor, etc

-Website
+- Website: provide useful information on dark skies on Chapter website

 #### Resources